 International Holocaust Day is marked on 27 January, the anniversary of the 1945 liberation of the Auschwitz death camp; acts of remembrance are conducted around the world.
-In 2012, the German mission in New York and the Jewish organization B’nai B’rith International organized a joint event which included contributions from survivors of the Shoah as well as second- and third-generation relatives of those who suffered.
+In 2012, for example, the German mission in New York and the Jewish organisation B’nai B’rith International organised a joint event which included contributions from survivors of the Shoah as well as second and third generation relatives.

 Projects for Central and Eastern Europe and the former Soviet Union

 Central and Eastern Europe and the states of the former Soviet Union are among the places where Germany provides assistance for Holocaust remembrance projects.
 In Warsaw, for instance, German support helped design the Museum of the History of Polish Jews.
 In 2012, the Federal Foreign Office sponsored an exhibition on the Lodz/Litzmannstadt Ghetto by the Berlin memorial foundation Topography of Terror, held in the UN headquarters in New York.